What Do You Think Of Anxiety Support Groups?

-Sharing your experiences with others in a ‘support group’ environment can be helpful as long as someone in the group has overcome anxiety disorder the correct way (has experience in personal recovery including both levels of recovery and not just Level One recovery) and the underlying factors that cause issues with anxiety.
+Sharing your experiences with others in a “support group” environment can be helpful as long as the group is led by an experienced anxiety disorder therapist who understands both levels of recovery (and not just Level One recovery) and the underlying factors that cause issues with anxiety.

-For example, being a part of a group that has a professionally trained and experienced anxiety disorder therapist that leads the group can be invaluable.
+Being a part of a group like this can be invaluable.
 Unfortunately, these types of groups are hard to find, as most support groups are led by less experienced people.

 Groups led by less experienced people, while they can be helpful in some respects, could be unhelpful in others.
-Since anxiety disorder is predicated on fear and anxiousness, having a less experienced leader can cause more problems than she solves.
+Since anxiety disorder is predicated on fear and anxiousness, having a less experienced leader could cause more problems than it solves.

 If you can find a support group led by an experienced anxiety disorder therapist, by all means participate.
 An important part of recovery can be having good supports as you work your way through the recovery process.
 But as I mentioned, these types of groups are hard to find.

-Another approach is to, first, connect with an experienced anxiety disorder coach/therapist, and then, find a ‘recovery buddy’ (a person who is at the same place in his recovery and who is also working with an experienced anxiety coach/therapist).
-This way, you can compare notes and support each other as you work toward making healthy behavioral change.
+Another approach is to, first, connect with an experienced anxiety disorder therapist, and then, find a “recovery buddy” (a person who is at the same place in his recovery and who is also working with an experienced anxiety therapist).
+This way, you can compare notes and support each other as you work toward making healthy change.

-Oftentimes, our family units and/or friends aren’t healthy enough behaviorally to find good supports there either.
-Yet, having healthy supports is important on the road to lasting recovery.
-Working with a coach/therapist can provide help, support, and direction, and a ‘recovery buddy’ can encourage and support you along the way.
+Having healthy support is important on the road to lasting recovery.
+Working with a therapist can provide help, support, and direction, and a “recovery buddy” can encourage and support you along the way.

 Based on the above, I don’t recommend being a part of a support group that doesn’t have a qualified leader.
 I’ve seen too many negative experiences when sufferers try to help fellow sufferers.